 These flaxseed crackers are super easy to make and don’t require any kitchen tools.
 I like to grind raw flaxseeds in my blender simply because whole flaxseeds are cheaper.

 However, this recipe works well with store-bought ground flaxseed.
 Combine all the ingredients into a bowl with a spatula or your hand until it forms a dough.

 The longer you bake, the crispier.
-I recommend baking the crackers for 15 minutes, then check every 5 minutes and stop the baking when it reaches your favorite texture.
+I recommend baking the crackers for 15 minutes, then checking every 5 minutes and stopping the baking when it reaches your favorite texture.